 Consider Long-Term Care Insurance

 If your child needs specialized care at some point, you may want to look into long-term care insurance.
 As with other expensive requirements in one’s life, this type of policy can help save money on these costs later on.
 More attention is being given to long-term care as more people reach retirement age, and you may want to research it for your child.
-You can review a guide on whether long term care insurance is worth it to help with your decision.
+You can review a guide on whether long-term care insurance is worth it to help you decide.

 Set Up a Trust